Lord0fBytes/lord0fbytes.github.io/_posts/2019-02-19-lets-start-this.md

 excerpt_separator: <!--more-->
 ---

-## Where do I begin?
 I have always had trouble keeping up with projects.
 Mostly because I get very into them and work hard on them for many hours.
-After a couple days of this, however, I have to take a break and when I come back to it I have no idea where I was.<!--more-->
+After a couple days of this, however, I have to take a break and when I come back to it I have no idea where I was.
-I also tend to have way to many project going on at once that never get finished because who in their right mind actually finishes any program.
+I also tend to have way to many project going on at once that never get finished because who in their right mind actually finishes any program.<br>
+So introducing Webtron Project Tracker (WIP)<!--more-->

 Any I am hoping that by 'blogging' (it sounds very hipster out loud) I can use this as a means to track changes to my projects I make with code updates and with commentary so it will be easier to pick back up after a break.